ofthedove/recipes/_recipes/CreamyLemonDessert.md

+---
+layout: recipe
-# Creamy Lemon Dessert
+title: Creamy Lemon Dessert
+---

-Nanny's 9and now Mom) have made this recipe for longer than I've been alive.
+Nanny's (and now Mom) have made this recipe for longer than I've been alive.

 ## Ingredients
 ### Crust